corrode/tarnish/README.md

 }
 ```

-Note how `main` just calls `tarnish::run_main()` with the parent logic function.
+Note how `main` just calls `tarnish::main()` with the parent logic function.
-This handles the check for parent-vs-worker automatically.
+This handles the check for parent-vs-task automatically.

 ## Shutdown

-When you drop a `Process` handle, it sends a shutdown message to the worker and
+When you drop a `Process` handle, it sends a shutdown message to the task and
 waits up to 5 seconds.
-If the worker doesn't exit cleanly, it gets a `SIGKILL`.
+If the task doesn't exit cleanly, it gets a `SIGKILL`.

-## When Workers Crash
+## When Tasks Crash

-When a worker crashes mid-operation, `process.call()` automatically restarts the worker and returns an error.
-The fresh worker is ready for the next call.
+When a task crashes mid-operation, `process.call()` automatically restarts the task and returns an error.
+The fresh task is ready for the next call.

 You control the retry logic.
 Want to retry once?